d-khan/java/Syllabus-Honors.md

 Thank you for doing your part to conserve resources in your academic life and keeping our campus environment clean.

 ____
-Last updated on Aug 2024
+Last updated on Feb 2025